mohammadbaghani/Todolist-With-local-storage/README.md

 It is a todolist with local storage
+<ذ
-I dveloped this by React JS
+I dveloped by React JS